Nuisance Complaint Procedure

-Once all information is received, reviewed and deemed complete, OC Animal Care will forward it to either the Orange County District Attorney or the City Attorney with a request for a criminal complaint.
+- Once all information is received, reviewed and deemed complete, OC Animal Care will forward it to either the Orange County District Attorney or the appropriate City Attorney with a request for a criminal complaint.
 The action taken by either the District Attorney or City Attorney will be based upon the information that is supplied by the complaining party.

 The ultimate resolution of a complaint in court occurs only after all the steps have been filed.
 The process is lengthy, but required if the case proceeds to court.
 Information of the complaining party will be kept confidential until the case is heard in court.